-Yellowheads (mohua) live in the South Island and on a few offshore islands where they have been released.
+Yellowheads (mōhua) live in the South Island and on a few offshore islands where they have been released.
 Their musical call was once heard in most forested regions of the South Island – especially mature beech forest.
-They nest in tree holes, which makes them vulnerable to predators, and they are now limited to a few mountain forest regions and classified as nationally endangered.
+They nest in tree holes, which makes them vulnerable to predators.
+They are limited to a few mountain forest regions but in the early 2020s were classified as recovering.

 Using this item

 Department of Conservation